MunyiriCM/WOW/README.md

 # WOW
-I am getting to know this thing now
+I am getting to know this thing now!